 Furthermore, self-compassion is actually a more powerful motivator than self-esteem, according to researcher Kristin Neff.
-Specifically, self-esteem depends on our accomplishments and on others’ opinion of us.
+Specifically, self-esteem depends on our accomplishments and on others’ opinions of us.
 However, self-compassion involves a consistent attitude of acceptance and kindness toward ourselves—in other words, unconditional self-love.

 To summarize, children who receive unconditional love from their parents have better stress resilience, better health, stronger self-esteem, and better brain development.
 Thus, it is critical for healthy emotional and physical growth.

-In conclusion, people of all ages can strengthen their ability to give themselves and others unconditional love—by practicing compassion and self-compassion, on Mother’s Day and every day.
+In conclusion, people of all ages can strengthen their ability to give themselves and others love—by practicing compassion and self-compassion, on Mother’s Day and every day.

 Images courtesy of unsplash